Skip to main content

 console.log(err.statusCode); // 403

-console.log(err.docsUrl); // "https://docs.kontext.dev/errors/kontext_integration_connection_required"
+console.log(err.docsUrl); // "https://docs.kontext.security/errors/kontext_integration_connection_required"

 console.log(err.requestId); // "req_abc123" (when available)